What Is The Facial Feedback Hypothesis And Does It Work?

 Enjoy Life More

 Do you ever find yourself in a situation you'd rather avoid?
-Perhaps you have to be in class or at work when you'd rather be outside enjoying a beautiful spring day.
+Perhaps you have to be in class or at work when you'd rather be outside enjoying a beautiful day.
 Maybe you need to interact socially to advance your career or promote your favorite cause, but you'd rather spend the time alone.

 If you apply the facial feedback hypothesis in these situations, you might find that you enjoy your time even if you're doing something you'd rather not do.
 As you smile, happy feelings may follow, allowing you to enjoy these moments wherever you are.